The Classification of the Stable Marked Reduction of Genus 2 Curves in Residue Characteristic 2: Introduction

 In Section \ref{ClassificationSection} we turn to the genus $2$ classification.
 In Subsection \ref{Genus2SubSection}, we present the refined classification including the thicknesses of the double points of $C_0$.
 In Subsection \ref{SectionComputingDelta}, we define $\delta'$ and prove that replacing $\delta$ by $\delta'$ does not change the classification.

 In Subsection \ref{SubSectionImplementation}, we explain and present the implementation of the classification into SageMath.
-Finally, in Subsection \ref{SubSectionCurvesWithSmallConductor}, we list the results for the curves with conductor at most $2^{20}$.
+Finally, in Subsection \ref{SubSectionCurvesWithSmallConductor}, we summarize the results for the curves with conductor at most $2^{20}$.

-{\bf 1.5 Relation with other work:} This article builds on \cite{GP24}, which was written by Richard Pink and the author of this article and where the classification that is extended in this article was established.
+{\bf 1.4 Relation with other work:} This article builds on \cite{GP24}, which was written by Richard Pink and the author of this article and where the classification that is extended in this article was established.

 Historically, semistable reductions of hyperelliptic curves have mainly been studied and constructed in residue characteristic $\not =$ 2, see for example the construction of Bosch in \cite{Bosch1980}.
-A more recent approach including a classification for genus $2$ curves is the article \cite{DDMM} by Dokchitser, Dokchitser, Maistret, and Morgan, which describes the special fiber in their notion of cluster pictures and uses the classification to compute many arithmetic invariants.
+A more recent approach including a classification for semistable genus $2$ curves is the article \cite{DokchitserDokchitser} by Dokchitser, Dokchitser, Maistret, and Morgan, which explicitly constructs the minimal regular model of $C$ and deduces the stable model by iteratively contracting unstable components of the special fiber.
+The authors then use the classification to compute many arithmetic invariants.

 Moreover, in \cite{Liucriterionarticle}, Liu gives criteria for the type of the stable reduction of the unmarked curve $C$ in terms of Igusa invariants.
 This result is first proved in the setting of $\op{char}(k)\neq 2$ and carries over to the wild case by a moduli argument.